LANTAU ISLAND

 Within Lantau there is an extensive network of routes and Discovery Bay has its own bus services.

-MUI WO – Before the development of Tung Chung New Town and Discovery Bay, Mui Wo was Lantau’s largest town with a population of around 8,000 in the town and surrounding area.
+MUI WO – Before the development of Tung Chung New Town and Discovery Bay, Mui Wo was Lantau’s largest town and only transport hub, with a population of around 8,000 in the town and surrounding area.
 It is situated in a scenic location at the foot of the Lantau hills on the edge of picturesque Silvermine Bay on the southern coastline.
 This is where ferries from Central arrive and many visitors use the connecting bus services to visit attractions in other parts of Lantau.

-Mui Wo
+Mui Wo waterfront near ferry pier

 For visitors who want to spend some time in the area Silvermine Beach just to the north of the ferry pier has clean sands with showers and toilets.
 Up in the hills behind the Silvermine Beach Hotel is Silvermine Waterfall with gardens and pavilion (there are direction signs from the waterfront near the hotel), Silvermine Cave (now closed and formerly a old silver mine it houses a colony of over 100 bats) and Man Mo Temple.
 Closer behind the hotel on Butterfly Hill is an old 19th century watch tower once used for coastal defence and as a refuge.

-Silvermine Bay and Silvermine Beach Hotel
+Silvermine Bay and Silvermine Beach Resort (formerly Silvermine Beach Hotel)

 There are some excellent hiking trails and countryside walking paths in the area and Mui Wo is the starting point for the 70km circular Lantau Trail which climbs across Lantau’s central peaks before sweeping down and skirting the hills above the southern coastline.
 There is also a popular trail leading north around the bay and then steeply up and over the hills to the tranquil surrounds of the Trappist Haven Monastery and continuing around Nim Shue Wan to Discovery Bay.